aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/70-advanced-topics/200-pipelines/1000-setting-up.md

 {{</highlight>}}

 ## Enable "New-Style" Synthesis
-The construct `@aws-cdk/pipelines` uses new core CDJ framework features called "new style stack synthesis".
+The construct `@aws-cdk/pipelines` uses new core CDK framework features called "new style stack synthesis".
 In order to deploy our pipeline, we must enable this feature in our CDK configuration.

 Edit the file `cdk.json` as follows: